-- If your family receives Temporary Assistance for Needy Families (TANF) and one parent is not living with the child, your family will automatically be referred to Child Support for services. - If your family receives Medicaid and one parent is not living with the child, or the child's paternity needs to be legally established, you can get Child Support services by providing any requested information about the absent parent or asking for a referral to Child Support A referral may be required if the child is in foster care. - You can apply for services directly from Child Support if you want services but do not meet the referral criteria explained in the prior two bullets.
+- If your family receives Temporary Assistance for Needy Families (TANF) and one parent is not living with the child, your family will automatically be referred to Child Support for services. - If your family receives Medicaid and one parent is not living with the child, or the paternity needs to be legally established, your family will automatically be referred to Child Support for services only if an adult in the case is requesting Medicaid or the child is in foster care.
+Also, if the only adult requesting Medicaid is pregnant, then no referral is made to Child Support for services. - You can apply for services directly from Child Support if you want services but do not meet the referral criteria explained in the prior two bullets.